Building Our House In Mexico pt. One

 We were going to build a little lean to for the watchman to stay out of the weather but Maria noticed that there was a “Lost forgotten dream” just across the street from our property.
 We looked into it and it was available for $65,000 pesos so we bought it.
 We are having a roof put on it, adding doors and windows and we will then have a place to store the tools overnight as well as keeping the bags of cement dry should there be any wet weather.

-It was heavily overgrown when we bought it and I failed to get any pictures before it was cleaned but here it will make a nice guest house once all the building is complete.
+It had heavily overgrown when we bought it and I failed to get any pictures before it was cleaned but it will make a nice guest house once all the building is complete.
 There are thousands of properties like this spread across Mexico.
 A lot of them are available on the market.
 We bought this including the land for 65,000 pesos which in todays market is $3421 USD.
 Of course it is only for those with an adventurous spirit, a love of the land and a willingness to adjust to a few day to day challenges that they might not be familiar with.